MicrosoftDocs/azure-docs/articles/azure-functions/functions-run-local.md

 This command publishes to an existing function app in Azure.
 You'll get an error if you try to publish to a `<FunctionAppName>` that doesn't exist in your subscription.
 To learn how to create a function app from the command prompt or terminal window using the Azure CLI, see [Create a Function App for serverless execution](./scripts/functions-cli-create-serverless.md).
 By default, this command uses [remote build](functions-deployment-technologies.md#remote-build) and deploys your app to [run from the deployment package](run-functions-from-deployment-package.md).
 To disable this recommended deployment mode, use the `--nozip` option.

 >[!IMPORTANT]
-> When you create a function app in the Azure portal, it uses version 2.x of the Function runtime by default.
+> When you create a function app in the Azure portal, it uses version 3.x of the Function runtime by default.
 To make the function app use version 1.x of the runtime, follow the instructions in [Run on version 1.x](functions-versions.md#creating-1x-apps).
 > You can't change the runtime version for a function app that has existing functions.

-The following publish options apply for both versions, 1.x and 2.x:
+The following publish options apply for versions 3.x, 2.x and 1.x:

 | Option     | Description                            |
 | ------------ | -------------------------------------- |
 | **`--publish-local-settings -i`** |  Publish settings in local.settings.json to Azure, prompting to overwrite if the setting already exists.
 If you are using the Microsoft Azure Storage Emulator, first change the app setting to an [actual storage connection](#get-your-storage-connection-strings). |
 | **`--overwrite-settings -y`** | Suppress the prompt to overwrite app settings when `--publish-local-settings -i` is used.|

-The following publish options are only supported in version 2.x:
+The following publish options are only supported in version 3.x and 2.x:

 | Option     | Description                            |
 | ------------ | -------------------------------------- |